Ardagh to refinance its most expensive bond

 Glass and metal containers giant Ardagh Group moved on Monday to shave millions of dollars off its annual interest bill by refinancing its most expensive bond.

-The company said that it is planning to sell $1 billion of senior secured notes, denominated in dollars and euros, that will be due to mature in 2026, and a further $800 million of senior notes that fall due a year later.
+The company said that it was planning to sell $1 billion of senior secured notes, denominated in dollars and euro, that will be due to mature in 2026, and a further $800 million of senior notes that fall due a year later.

 The decision to redeem the 2024 bonds early comes two weeks after the group said that it plans to pay down borrowings by using $2.5 billion of cash it expects to receive in the fourth quarter through the sale of its food and speciality cans business into a joint venture.